OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

    # apt-get update
    # apt-get install --only-upgrade opennebula-node-kvm

-.. note:: If you are using LXD the package is ``opennebula-node-lxd``.
+.. note:: If you are using LXC the package is ``opennebula-node-lxc``.

 Step 4.
 Update the Drivers
 ==========================